LangsterGA/Activity8/README.md

 ![image](https://user-images.githubusercontent.com/19505814/122250195-7566ff80-ce97-11eb-8b96-bca5e1eed015.png)

 ## Step 4.
 Create virtual layer
 Next step is to create a Virtual Layer – this will eventually be joined to a shapefile.
 This step is done in order to query and aggregate data prior to joining to the GIS dataset.
 To learn more about Virtual layers in QGIS, click [here](https://docs.qgis.org/3.16/en/docs/user_manual/managing_data_source/create_layers.html?highlight=virtual#creating-virtual-layers).
-Next, the cases file is imported into the virtual layer, and then Added to embed it into the layer as shown below.
+After clicking on the add virtual layer button, the cases file is imported into the virtual layer, and then Added to embed it into the layer as shown below.

 ![image](https://user-images.githubusercontent.com/19505814/122294900-8c711600-cec6-11eb-88e1-8fd1cc62d113.png)